 NOTE 6: The UE that does not support extended rejected NSSAI can avoid requesting an S-NSSAI associated with a mapped S-NSSAI, which was included in the previous requested NSSAI but neither in the allowed NSSAI nor in the rejected NSSAI in the consequent registration procedures.

+If the UE has set the ENS bit to "Enhanced network slicing supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the AMF determines that maximum number of UEs reached for one or more S-NSSAIs as specified in subclause 4.6.x, then the AMF shall include the S-NSSAI(s) with cause "S-NSSAI not available due to maximum number of UEs reached" and may include a back-off timer value for each S-NSSAI in the Extended rejected NSSAI IE in the REGISTRATION ACCEPT message.

 If the UE indicated the support for network slice-specific authentication and authorization, and if the requested NSSAI (i.e. the Requested NSSAI IE or the Requested mapped NSSAI IE) includes one or more S-NSSAIs subject to network slice-specific authentication and authorization, the AMF shall in the REGISTRATION ACCEPT message include:

 a) the allowed NSSAI containing the S-NSSAI(s) or the mapped S-NSSAI(s), if any: